canonical/sphinx-docs-starter-pack/docs/how-to/run-documentation-checks.rst

 Configure
 ~~~~~~~~~

-If you have links in the documentation that you don't want to be checked (for example, because they are local links or give random errors even though they work), you can add them to the ``linkcheck_ignore`` variable in the :file:`conf.py` file.
+If you have links in the documentation that you don't want to check, you can add them to the ``linkcheck_ignore`` variable in the :file:`conf.py` file.

 .. _markdown_lint_check: